JHayward93/rst_templates/Main_Page.rst

 .. |Current class| replace:: Tools and Technology

-I am going back to school to get certifications in my job.
+I am going back to school to get certified in my job.
 The current class I am taking is |Current class|.